orbeon/orbeon-forms-doc/form-runner/advanced/workflows.md

 In this kind of scenarios, there are several users involved, with different access rights to different parts of the form.

-Orbeon Forms has several workflow-related features, which we will cover in this post.
+Orbeon Forms has several workflow-related features, which we cover in this page.
 We will examine the example of a construction permit application.

 ## General workflow